rowanisdom1-del/Auto-Homeserver-setup/README.md

 - One external USB drive, already plugged in, and no others connected
 - Internet access on the Pi

+## Credits

+The underlying setup commands (Docker, Immich, Jellyfin compose, Samba, Tailscale, the Pi 5 page-size fix) are from **Tucker**'s Raspberry Pi 5 media server guide — this repo just wraps them into one unattended, self-resuming, reboot-safe script.
+All credit for the original command sequence goes to him.

 ## License

 Use it, change it, break it, it's yours.
+## License

 Use it, change it, break it, it's yours.